samoliver3/capstone-STRIP-AI/README.md

 The images in the original dataset, the Whole Slide digital pathology dataset, are very large images with sizes that typically range from around .75 GB to 1.5 GB.
 This size makes it difficult to handle these images and storing just a few of them in memory can easily crash memory.
 For this reason, I used a variety of techniques including downsizing these images after reading them into memory, using downsized image datasets, and using tiled datasets.
 The disadvantages of using downsizing techniques is that much of the resolution is lost, which is theoretically very problematic becuase without a direct approach to feature detection, it can be assumed that it is quite possible that signal differentiating the two categories can be easily lost when decreasing the resolution.
 For this reason, I turned to using a [tiled dataset](https://www.kaggle.com/datasets/tr1gg3rtrash/mayo-clinic) that maintains high resolution and even deletes tiles when the majority of its space is empty.
 An example of a tile found in this dataset is below.

 ![tile](./images/tiled_ex.png)

+The entire tiled dataset from this source contains around 120,000 images, and as observed from this example tile, the high-resolution of the original WSI is maintained.

+### Methods